TobikoData/sqlmesh/docs/reference/configuration.md

 **Default:** `None`

 ### storage_format
 The storage format that should be used to store physical tables.
-Only applicable to egnines like Spark.
+Only applicable to engines like Spark.

 **Type:** string
 **Default:** `None`